Robert Enke: Bundesliga return

-Following his return to form at CD Tenerife, Enke returned to his homeland joining Bundesliga side Hannover 96 in July 2004 on a free transfer in an initial two-year deal.
+Following his return to form at Tenerife, Enke returned to his homeland joining Bundesliga side Hannover 96 in July 2004 on a free transfer in an initial two-year deal.
 His career enjoyed its greatest success and stability, as he became firmly established as the club's first choice and was voted the best goalkeeper in the league by his fellow professionals in kicker magazine.

 Such form caused Enke to be linked with moves to larger clubs, particularly VfB Stuttgart.
 In December 2006, however, he ended this speculation by signing a contract extension with Hannover 96 until the end of the 2009–10 season.
 He was elected team captain by his teammates for the 2007–08 season, a role he would retain for the rest of his career.
 He again won the best goalkeeper award for the 2008–09 season, which would tragically prove to be his final full campaign.

 Enke played 180 times for Hannover 96 in total.
 He made the final appearance of his career on 8 November 2009 in a 2–2 draw at home to Hamburg, just two days before his death.